John Webster (governor): Communion controversy

 A split amongst the church members in Hartford grew when the current minister at the First Church in Hartford, Samuel Stone, declared that the requirement that stated only parents that had both taken communion should be allowed to have a child baptized would be removed, and non-communicants would be allowed to vote.
 John Webster, among others, were a part of a council that agreed that this was not acceptable.
 Reverend Stone chose to ignore this sentiment, and the issue was taken up with the General Court in Massachusetts.
 The Court ruled that although Reverend Stone had been too strict in ignoring the majority of his parishioners, he was right in liberalizing the baptism ritual.
 It was also found that those who disagreed with Stone could remove themselves to a location in Massachusetts to practice how they saw fit.
-This eventual location chosen was Hadley, Massachusetts, and in 1659, a new community was built there.
+This eventual location chosen was Hadley, Massechusetts, and in 1659, a new community was built there.
 Webster lived there for less than two years, for in 1661 he contracted a fever and died.